mailpile/Mailpile-v1-Docker/README.md

     # Run it!
     $ ./mailpile-v1.sh run

-Note that this will install Mailpile using packages from the project's Debian repository.
+This builds an image by installing Mailpile packages from the project's Debian repository.
 This may fail at some point, if the repo is taken offline, keys expire or the Debian image we build upon become unusable.